-USD/JPY posted marginal gains last week, as the pair closed at 101.18.
-This week’s key events are the Tankan Indices.
+USD/JPY closed the week almost unchanged, although the pair dropped to the 110 level during the week.
+USD/JPY closed the week at 110.96.
+There are seven releases this week.
 Here is an outlook for the highlights of this week and an updated technical analysis for USD/JPY.

 USD/JPY graph with support and resistance lines on it.
 Click to enlarge:

 - Current Account: Sunday, 23:50.
 Japan’s current account surplus dropped for a third straight month, coming in at JPY 1.26 trillion in January.
 The indicator is expected to rebound in February, with an estimate of JPY 1.79 trillion.

 - Economy Watchers Sentiment: Monday, 5:00.
 In February, the indicator dropped to 48.6, short of the forecast of 49.9 points.
 The estimate for March stands at 49.8 points.

 - Preliminary Machine Tool Orders: Tuesday, 6:00.
 Japan’s manufacturing sector has been improving.
 This indicator has posted three straight gains after a long stretch of declines, posting a strong gain of 9.1% in March.